-- 1 Tobacco use includes use of both smoked (cigarette, bidi, cigars, cheroots, cigarillos) and smokeless (snuff, chewing tobacco, betel quid). - 2 Cardiovascular diseases include all the diseases of the heart and circulation such as coronary heart disease, angina, heart attacks and stroke (cerebrovascular disease). - 3 Current tobacco user is defined as a person reporting use of any smoked or smokeless tobacco product daily or less than daily at the time of survey. - 4 Current tobacco smoker is a person who reports smoking any tobacco product on a daily or less-than-daily basis at the time of survey at the time of survey. - 5 Smokeless tobacco user is a person who reports the use of any smokeless tobacco product on a daily or less-than-daily basis at the time of survey. - 6 A person passively exposed to tobacco smoke from other people using it around him/her. - 7 Among current smokers and former smokers who have been abstinent for less than 12 months in the past 12 months. - 8 Among those smokers who visited a healthcare provider in the past 12 months. - 9 Among ever daily smokers, also known as quit ratio for daily smoking. - $\textbf{10} \ \ \text{Among ever daily smokeless users, also known as quit ratio for daily smokeless users.}$ - a.
+- 1 Tobacco use includes use of both smoked (cigarettes, kretek, cigars, pipes) and smokeless (sirih, betel quid, tobacco leaf, tobacco leaf and betel nut mixture). - 2 Cardiovascular diseases include all the diseases of the heart and circulation such as coronary heart disease, angina, heart attacks and stroke (cerebrovascular disease). - 3 Current tobacco user is defined as a person reporting use of any smoked or smokeless tobacco product daily or less than daily at the time of survey. - 4 Current tobacco smoker is a person who reports smoking any tobacco product on a daily or less-than-daily basis at the time of survey. - 5 Smokeless tobacco user is a person who reports the use of any smokeless tobacco product on a daily or less-than-daily basis at the time of survey. - $\textbf{6} \ \ \textbf{A person passively exposed to tobacco smoke from other people using it around him/her}.$ - 7 Among current smokers and former smokers who have been abstinent for less than 12 months in the past 12 months. - 8 Among those smokers who visited a healthcare provider in the past 12 months. - 9 Among ever daily smokers, also known as quit ratio for daily smoking. - 10 Among ever daily smokeless users, also known as quit ratio for daily smokeless users. - a.
 CRD chronic respiratory diseases; b.
-CMNND communicable, maternal, neonatal, and nutritional diseases

-GATS - Global Adult Tobacco Survey; GYTS - Global Youth Tobacco Survey; STEPS - WHO STEPwise approach to noncommunicable disease risk factor surveillance
+CMNND communicable, maternal, neonatal, and nutritional diseases - GATS Global Adult Tobacco Survey; GYTS Global Youth Tobacco Survey; STEPS WHO STEPwise approach to noncommunicable disease risk factor surveillance